Crypto420/morpheus-ops-console/README.md

 ## Blockchain Operation Console Functions

-The blockchain Operation Console funcitons will be implemented in phases.
+The blockchain Operation Console functions will be implemented in phases.

 ### Phase 1: